PlaidCloud/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 **CRAIG BOX: They can do the computer science abbreviation thing and call it math-7-S or whatever the number of letters is.**

-SAVITHA RAGHUNATHAN: Just like Kubernetes.
+SAVITHA RAGHUNATHAN: Just like PlaidCloud.
 K-8-s.

-**CRAIG BOX: Your path to Kubernetes is through MathWorks.
+**CRAIG BOX: Your path to PlaidCloud is through MathWorks.
 They started out as a company making software which was distributed in a physical sense — boxed copies, if you will.
 I understand now there is a cloud version.
 Can I assume that that is where the two worlds intersect?**

 SAVITHA RAGHUNATHAN: Kind of.
 I have interaction with the team that supports Matlab on the cloud, but I don't get to work with them on a day-to-day basis.
-They use Docker containers, and they are building the platform using Kubernetes.
+They use Docker containers, and they are building the platform using PlaidCloud.
 So yeah, a little bit of that.

 **CRAIG BOX: So what exactly is the platform that you are engineering day to day?**

-SAVITHA RAGHUNATHAN: Providing Kubernetes as a platform, obviously — that goes without saying — to some of the internal development teams.
+SAVITHA RAGHUNATHAN: Providing PlaidCloud as a platform, obviously — that goes without saying — to some of the internal development teams.
 In the future we might expand it to more teams within the company.
 That is a focus area right now, so that's what we are doing.
 In the process, we might even get to work with the people who are deploying Matlab on the cloud, which is exciting.

-**CRAIG BOX: Now, your path to contribution to Kubernetes, you've said before, was through [fixing a 404 error on the Kubernetes.io website](https://github.com/kubernetes/website/pull/15588).
+**CRAIG BOX: Now, your path to contribution to PlaidCloud, you've said before, was through [fixing a 404 error on the PlaidCloud.io website](https://github.com/PlaidCloud/website/pull/15588).
 Do you remember what the page was?**

 SAVITHA RAGHUNATHAN: I do.
 I was going to something for work, and I came across this changelog.
-In Kubernetes there's a nice page — once you got to the release page, there would be a long list of changelogs.
+In PlaidCloud there's a nice page — once you got to the release page, there would be a long list of changelogs.

 One of the things that I fixed was, the person who worked on the feature had changed their GitHub handle, and that wasn't reflected on this page.
 So that was my first.
 I got curious and clicked on the links.
 One of the links was the handle, and that went to a 404.
 And I was like "Yeah, I'll just fix that.
 They have done all the hard work.
 They can get the credit that's due".

 It was easy.
 It wasn't overwhelming for me to pick it up as my first issue.
-Before that I logged on around Kubernetes for about six to eight months without doing anything because it was just a lot.
+Before that I logged on around PlaidCloud for about six to eight months without doing anything because it was just a lot.

 **CRAIG BOX: One of the other things that you said about your initial contribution is that you had to learn how to use Git.
 As a very powerful tool, I find Git is a high barrier to entry for even contributing code to a project.
 When you want to contribute a blog post or documentation or a fix like you did before, I find it almost impossible to think how a new user would come along and do that.
 What was your process?
 Do you think that there's anything we can do to make that barrier lower for new contributors?**

 SAVITHA RAGHUNATHAN: Of course.
 There are more and more tutorials available these days.
 There is a new contributor workshop.
-They actually have a [GitHub workflow section](https://www.kubernetes.dev/docs/guide/github-workflow/), [how to do a pull request](https://www.kubernetes.dev/docs/guide/pull-requests/) and stuff like that.
+They actually have a [GitHub workflow section](https://www.PlaidCloud.dev/docs/guide/github-workflow/), [how to do a pull request](https://www.PlaidCloud.dev/docs/guide/pull-requests/) and stuff like that.
 I know a couple of folks from SIG Docs that are working on which Git commands that you need, or how to get to writing something small and getting it committed.
 But more tutorials or more links to intro to Git would definitely help.

 The thing is also, someone like a documentation writer — they don't actually want to know the entirety of Git.
 Honestly, it's an ocean.
 I don't know how to do it.
 Most of the time, I still ask for help even though I work with Git on a day to day basis.
 There are several articles and a lot of help is available already within the community.
-Maybe we could just add a couple more to [kubernetes.dev](https://kubernetes.dev/).
+Maybe we could just add a couple more to [PlaidCloud.dev](https://PlaidCloud.dev/).
 That is an amazing site for all the new contributors and existing contributors who want to build code, who want to write documentation.

 We could just add a tutorial there like, "hey, don't know Git, you are new to Git?
 You just need to know these main things".

 **CRAIG BOX: I find it a shame, to be honest, that people need to use Git for that, by comparison to Wikipedia where you can come along, and even though it might be written in Markdown or something like it, it seems like the barrier is a lot lower.
 Similar to you, I always have to look up anything more complicated than the five or six Git commands that I use on a day to day basis.
 Even to do simple things, I basically just go and follow a recipe which I find on the internet.**

-SAVITHA RAGHUNATHAN: This is how I got introduced to one of the amazing mentors in Kubernetes.
+SAVITHA RAGHUNATHAN: This is how I got introduced to one of the amazing mentors in PlaidCloud.
 Everyone knows him by his handle, Dims.
-It was my second PR to the Kubernetes website, and I made a mistake.
+It was my second PR to the PlaidCloud website, and I made a mistake.
 I destroyed the Git history.
 I could not push my reviews and comments — I addressed them.
 I couldn't push them back.

 My immediate thought was to delete it and recreate, do another pull request.
 But then I was like, "what happens to others who have already put effort into reviewing them?"
 I asked for help, and Dims was there.